16 Sights in Tarragona, Spain (with Map and Images)

 Fortí de la Reina

-The Fortí de la Reina is an eighteenth-century military construction built on the occasion of the War of the Spanish Succession, strategically located at the tip of the Miracle of Tarragona, controlling the coastline.
+The Fortí de la Reina is an eighteenth-century military construction built during the War of the Spanish Succession, strategically located at the tip of the Miracle of Tarragona, controlling the coastline.
 It has been declared a Cultural Asset of National Interest.

 Wikipedia: Fortí de la Reina (CA)